 - The correct type of potting soil.

-- How often you water the aloe vera.
+- How often do you water the aloe vera?

 - Planting Aloe vera in pots with drainage holes in the base.

-Allowing the soil dry out completely then watering with a good soak replicates the watering conditions in their native environment and keeps the aloe vera leaves plump and healthy (read my article how to water aloe vera).
+When we Allow the soil to dry out completely and then watering with a good soak, we replicate the watering conditions in their native environment and keeps the aloe vera leaves plump and healthy (read my article on how to water aloe vera).

-To detect when the soil has dried out, feel the soil and the bottom of the pot their the drainage hole in the base.
-If the soil is still moist then delay watering for another day or so.
+Pro tip: To detect when the soil has dried out, I feel the soil and the bottom of the pot their the drainage hole in the base.
+If the soil is still moist then I delay watering for another day or so.
 If the soil feels dry this is the perfect time to water.

 A pot with a drainage hole allows excess water to drain through the potting soil and escape freely so that the soil around the roots has the opportunity to dry effectively between bouts of watering.